 - Universal Credit

-This could include rental income, but income from employment is not included in England or Wales.
+This could include rental income, for example.
+In England or Wales, income you earn from employment is not included.

 What’s not included?

-Among other things, the following won’t be included:
+Among other things, the following won’t be included in the financial assessment:

 - The value of your main or only home

 - Personal possessions

 - Surrender value of life insurance policies

 - Earnings from employment or self-employment (in England and Wales)

 - The mobility component of Disability Living Allowance or Personal Independence Payment (PIP) and any mobility supplement.